onetoneisme/blackjack/units_refactored/CF for operators/Basic/006 Quota Management in Cloud Foundry/08_Space quotas.md

                  Space Quota:       small-space-quota (2G memory limit, 128M instance memory limit, 10 routes, 5 services, paid services disallowed)
 ```

-As you can see, the space quota now shows in the space information, confirming that it was added.
+As you can see, the space quota now appears in the space information, confirming that it was added successfully.

-The biggest difference between a Space quota and a Org quota is that a Space quota can be unassigned:
+The biggest difference between a space quota and an org quota is that a space quota can be unassigned:

 ```sh
 cf unset-space-quota my-first-space small-space-quota
 ```

-Output should be:
+The output should be:

 ```
 $ cf unset-space-quota my-first-space small-space-quota